Luka-pp/MS1/README.md

 Hamburger toggler button was not centered and that was fixed by adding some additional CSS to it.

+### Responsiveness

+I used Google Chrome Dev Tools to check the responsiveness of website.
+Mobile, tablet and desktop sizes were tested and all worked well.
+It also responded on each breakpoint that were set up on Media Query's and no visual or functional errors found

+##### issues

+Bigest issue that i have encountered was the responsivenes of the carousel images.
+The images look perfact (as intended) on mobile and on tablet screens.
+The issue is happening with desktop and large deskrtop screens where images might look a bit streched.
+This project was focused on mobile first design so the images look perfect on mobile and medium devices.
+I have made sure that they are acceptable on large and extra large screens.

 ## Version Control